rclone/rclone/docs/content/commands/rclone_mount.md

 Note that all the rclone filters can be used to select a subset of the files to be visible in the mount.

+### Directory Cache ###

+Using the `--dir-cache-time` flag, you can set how long a directory should be considered up to date and not refreshed from the backend.
+Changes made locally in the mount may appear immediately or invalidate the cache.
+However, changes done on the remote will only be picked up once the cache expires.

+Alternatively, you can send a `SIGHUP` signal to rclone for it to flush all directory caches, regardless of how old they are.
+Assuming only one rclone instance is running, you can reset the cache like this:

+    kill -SIGHUP $(pidof rclone)

 ### Bugs ###

   * All the remotes should work for read, but some may not for write